klaywittler/learning-in-robotics/README.md

 ## project 3

-SLAM using Extended Kalman Filter on Victoria park dataset of a vehicle driving around observing trees.
+SLAM on Victoria park dataset using Extended Kalman Filter to combine predicted dynamics from wheel encoder and periodic gps measurements of a vehicle driving around observing trees.
+Each tree detected from laser maeasurement is added to the state to create a map.
+Mahlanobis distance is used to determine if a tree is already apart of the map.

 ![](images/p3_EKF_SLAM.PNG)

 ## project 4